Weighted Minwise Hashing Beats Linear Sketching for Inner Product Estimation: Introduction

-where $\norm{\bv x} = \left (\sum_{i=1}^n x[i]^2\right )^{1/2}$ denotes the standard Euclidean norm. \end{fact} In addition to dense random matrices, analgous results to \Cref{fact:jl_result} can be proven for sparse JL matrices, CountSketch matrices, and other linear sketches \cite{CormodeGarofalakisHaas:2011}.
+A textbook theoretical accuracy guarantee for inner product estimation based on linear sketching is: \begin{fact}[Linear Sketching for Inner Products \cite{ArriagaVempala:2006}] Let $\epsilon,\delta \in (0,1)$ be accuracy and failure probability parameters respectively and let $m = O(\log(1/\delta)/\epsilon^2)$.
+Let $\bv{\Pi} \in \R^{m \times n}$ be a random matrix with each entry set independently to $+\sqrt{1/m}$ or $-\sqrt{1/m}$ with equal probability.
+For length $n$ vectors $\bv{a},\bv{b} \in \R^n$, let $\mathcal{S}(\bv{a}) = \bv{\Pi}\bv{a}$ and $\mathcal{S}(\bv{b}) = \bv{\Pi}\bv{b}$.
+With probability at least $1-\delta$, where $\norm{\bv x}$ denotes the standard Euclidean norm. \end{fact} In addition to dense random matrices, analogous results to \Cref{fact:jl_result} can be proven for sparse JL matrices, CountSketch matrices, and other linear sketches \cite{CormodeGarofalakisHaas:2011}.
 The fact provides a powerful accuracy guarantee that improves with the sketch size $m$ and depends naturally on the norms of $\bv{a}$ and $\bv{b}$.
 To the best of our knowledge, linear sketching methods were previously the only known algorithms to obtain such a strong theoretical guarantee.